-Type of Notice Filing Period Effective Date of Relocation/ Establishment A notice by 20 days from dealer's receipt of As stated by franchisor of intent to notice, franchisor. establish or relocate or satellite warranty 20 days after the end of any appeal facility. procedure provided by the franchisor, whichever is later.
+Type of Notice Filing Period Effective Date of Relocation/ Establishment

+A notice by 20 days from dealer's receipt of As stated by franchisor.

+franchisor of intent notice -

+to establish or or

+relocate 20 days after the end of any appeal

+franchisee. procedure provided by the

+franchisor, whichever is later.